MacOS File Settings: the difference between Locked and Sharing & Permissions

 He wondered: What’s the distinction between these two settings?
 And for what reason does one match up and the other not?

-File privileges and locking files
+File privileges and locking files in MacOS

 The Locked property appears to not be stored with the package of permissions and access control records.
 That is part of a file or directory’s metadata in macOS.

 And if a bolted file is matched up through iCloud and then altered on another machine, the file on the original Mac is overwritten and left opened.

 Jeff tried utilizing a file-level benefit setting for the file, setting his proprietorship permissions to Read Only.
-Although it superseded by the file’s proprietor (as dictated by a framework level client) and by anyone with macOS administrator privileges.
+Although it superseded by the file’s proprietor (as dictated by a framework level client) and by anyone with MacOS administrator privileges.

 To change privileges on a file:

-- Select the file in the Finder.
+- Fristly, select the file in the Finder.

 - In the event that the Name field has an account name and “(Me)” after it, you can utilize the popup menus alongside each section under Name and change the Privilege popup.
 In this case, simply change the one beside “your name (Me)” to Read Only.

 There’s no Apply button or other advance, nor any visual indication of the change.
 Read-only is the Finder representation of fundamental Unix permissions, which Apple enhanced.

 In plain old UNIX, a file or envelope/directory has a solitary client, gathering, and world permissions.
 Those can be set for reading, compose, execute, and some different permissions.

 Apple could deprecates file locking by demonstrating a warning when you check the Locked box, and by offering a wizard to enable individuals to migrate Locked status to Read Only.

 Ask Mac 911 for Files related issues in MacOS

 Whether you want your full name utilized.
 Each question won’t be answered.
-We don’t answer to email, and we cannot give coordinate investigating advice.
+Therefore we don’t answer to email, and we cannot give coordinate investigating advice.